 The College will provide consent to requests from the BC Corporate Registry regarding trade names based on two criteria:

-Since a trade name is considered to be a form of advertising and promotional activity, it must comply with CDSBC’s Code of Ethics and Part 12 of the College’s Bylaws.
+*Since a trade name is considered to be a form of advertising and promotional activity, it must comply with CDSBC's Code of Ethics (PDF) and Part 12 of CDSBC's Bylaws (PDF).

 Patients should not be billed for dental services under the trade name alone – the dentist’s proper name or the dental corporation name should be clearly indicated on all invoices.

-All dentists are required to conspicuously display their proper name on a sign at their practice.
-This is particularly important in group practice settings to ensure the public can easily identify the dentists who provide service.
+All dentists are required to conspicuously display their proper name or if applicable, their dental corporation name, on a sign at their practice.
+This is particularly important in group practice settings to ensure the public can easily identify the dentists who provide services at the practice.
 A trade name should not be used on its own to conduct the practice of dentistry.